mlin-os/kernel_dev/klog.md

 2020/03/12 - 1.
 Try fix the acpi bugs by updating UEFI from HP homepage.
 But it's too slow!!!
 2. And do reading about memory management.
 2020/03/21 - 1.
 Install Outline VPN;
 2020/03/24 - continue to solve missing fireware problem;
+2020/04/10 - install sougoupinyin failed, use libpinyin instead, because testing doesn't have qt4 which existing in jessie;
+2020/04/11 - install typora;

 ### Reference
 [^1]:https://www.diskpart.com/windows-10/windows-10-disk-management-0528.html